-The ABS works by comparing the speed of the wheels.
+The ABS and VSA system work by comparing the speed of the wheels.
 When replacing tires, use the same size originally supplied with the car.
 Tire size and construction can affect wheel speed and may cause the system to work inconsistently.

-If you ever need to replace a wheel. make sure vou use an identical style aluminum allov wheel that originally came on your Acura.
-Replacement wheels are available at your Acura dealer.
+If you ever need to replace a wheel, make sure vou use an identical style aluminum allov wheel that originally came on your Acura.
+Replacement wheels are available at your Acura dealer